fleetdm/fleet/handbook/marketing/README.md

 Fleet improves click-through rates in their campaigns to make the most of their advertising budget and attract more engaged users, boosting product adoption and community participation.

 [**Google Ads**:](https://ads.google.com/home/) Ad experimentation on Google Ads for better click-through rate (CTR)
-- Duplicate the ad with the highest CTR.
+1. Duplicate the ad with the highest CTR.
 (If there are already two ads running, pause the ad with the lower CTR.)
-- Test one headline change for two weeks
+2. Test one headline change for two weeks
-- Pause the ad with the lower CTR
+3. Pause the ad with the lower CTR
-- Duplicate best-performing ad
+4. Duplicate best-performing ad
-- Test one description change for two weeks
+5. Test one description change for two weeks
-- Pause the ad with the lower CTR
+6. Pause the ad with the lower CTR
-- Repeat this process
+7. Repeat this process

 [**LinkedIn**:](https://www.linkedin.com/campaignmanager/) Ad experimentation on LinkedIn Campaign Manager for better click-through rate (CTR)
-- Duplicate the ad with the highest CTR.
+1. Duplicate the ad with the highest CTR.
 (If there are already two ads running, pause the ad with the lower CTR.)
-- Test one intro text change for two weeks
+2. Test one intro text change for two weeks
-- Pause the ad with the lower CTR
+3. Pause the ad with the lower CTR
-- Duplicate best-performing ad
+4. Duplicate best-performing ad
-- Test headline change for two weeks
+5. Test headline change for two weeks
-- Pause the ad with the lower CTR
+6. Pause the ad with the lower CTR
-- Repeat this process
+7. Repeat this process

-### Proposing new ads
-Any changes to current running ads will need to be approved in 🦢🗣 Design review (#g-website).
-- Add any requests for review to the Design review agenda
-- Existing ads will be compared against the newly proposed ads within the corresponding ad platform. ([Google Ads](https://ads.google.com/home/), [LinkedIn Campaign Manager](https://www.linkedin.com/campaignmanager/), etc.)
-- If changes are approved, make changes and create a calendar reminder to check performance two weeks from the date changes were made.

 ### Process pending swag requests from the website
 On a weekly basis, Marketing must log in to [Printful](https://www.printful.com/) and complete any draft orders so that they are sent.
 We currently only ship within the 48 contiguous United States and approve one free order per household under normal circumstances.